-Join Tim Grey for an in-depth discussion in this video CMYK conversions, part of Optimal Output with Photoshop CS6.
+Join Tim Grey for an in-depth discussion in this video CMYK conversions, part of Photoshop CS6: Optimal Output.

 I generally recommend that photographers avoid converting their images to CMYK. …You should most certainly keep your image in RGB as long as you're working on it. …In fact your master should always be an RGB image. …You should only create a CMYK version if you're going to create an image, a …derivative image for a specific printed output process. …One mistake that I see a lot of photographers making, and in fact, a …mistake that I see a lot of print shops recommending is to simply blindly convert …the image to CMYK.
 You could choose from the Image menu, for …example, Mode and then CMYK color.
 That will convert the image to CMYK.…